mit-submit/submit-users-guide/source/running.rst

       echo "----- transferring output to scratch :" echo " ------ THE END (everyone dies !) ----- "

-Similar to above, we will also need a condor.sub.
+Similar to above, we will also need a ``condor.sub``.
 However, this time we will transfer the file here rather than in the script.
 We will do this through a remap.
 Do not use this method to transer any files through the fuse mount!

 .. code-block:: sh